 Export certificate to PFX

-Export merged SSL certificate with the private key generated by the certificate.
+Export the merged SSL certificate with the private key generated by the certificate.

 A private key file is created via OpenSSL.
-To export the certificate to PFX, run the following command, replacing the placeholders <private-key-file> and <merged-certificate-file> with private key paths and merged certificate file.
+To export the certificate to PFX, run the following command and replace the placeholders <private-key-file> and <merged-certificate-file> with the private key path and the merged certificate file:

 openssl pkcs12 -export -out myserver.pfx -inkey <private-key-file> -in <merged-certificate-file>